usnistgov/metaschema/website/content/tutorials/3-constraints-expect/_index.md

 ## Introduction

 In [the previous tutorial](/tutorials/2-constraints/), we refined a computer model and learned how to restrict or recommend preferred values for fields and flags with allowed-values constraints.
 But what do we if our use case requires values to have a consistent style or structure, but there is no predetermined list of values our stakeholders know upfront?
-Additionally, what do we do if we have such requirements for field and flag values, but they must also correlate to related field or flag values in the same document instance, or maybe multiple related instances the software processes at the same time?
+What do we do if these values must also correlate to related field or flag values in the same or multiple related document instances at the same time?
+How can we describe their logical relationship with more than allowed values?

-To precisely control the structure of values and their relationship to one another without a predetermined list of values, a model developer can use the `expect` and `matches` constraints, which we will examine in this tutorial below.
+To precisely control the structure of values and their relationship to one another without a predetermined list of values, a model developer can use the `expect` constraints, which we will examine in this tutorial below.

 We will begin where we left off in the previous tutorial, with the model and conforming document instances below.